build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-load-balancer-ipv6/index.md

 ## Step 5: Deploy the 2048 game sample application

 Now that the load balancer has been set up, it's time to enable external access for containerized applications in the cluster.
 This section will walk you through the steps to deploy the popular 2048 game as a sample application within the cluster.
 The provided manifest includes custom annotations for the Application Load Balancer (ALB), specifically the ['scheme' annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/ingress_class/#specscheme), ['target-type' annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/annotations/#target-type), and ['ip-address-type' annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/annotations/#ip-address-type).
 These annotations integrate with and instruct the AWS Load Balancer Controller (LBC) to handle incoming HTTP traffic as "internet-facing" and route it to the appropriate service in the 'game-2048' namespace using the target type "ip".
-Furthermore, it specifies the 'ip-address-type' as 'dualstack', which allows the ALB to be provisioned with an IPv6-enabled subnet, making it accessible over IPv6 clusters.
+Furthermore, it specifies the `ip-address-type` as `dualstack`, which allows the ALB to be provisioned with an IPv6-enabled subnet, making it accessible over IPv6 clusters.
 This dualstack configuration ensures that the application is accessible over both IPv4 and IPv6, enhancing connectivity and compatibility with various client devices and networks.
 For more annotations, see [Annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/annotations/) in the AWS LBC documentation.

 1. Create a Kubernetes namespace called `game-2048` with the `--save-config` flag.